dib-lab/DIBSI-instructor-training/setup.md

     (a tablet won't be sufficient).

-Please note that after this course is over, you will be asked to do three short follow-up exercises online in order to finish qualifying as an instructor: the details are available at <{{ page.training_site }}/checkout/>.
+Please note that after this course is over, you will be asked to do complete one or more short follow-up exercises online in order to finish qualifying as an instructor: the details are available at <{{ page.training_site }}/checkout/>.
 If you have any questions about the workshop, the reading material, or anything else, please get in touch.